arminarj/arminarj.github.io/_pages/about.md

 **News**

+* **[Dec 2025]:** I will start my internship at Apple Inc. as an AIML Intern!

+* **[Jun 2025]:** I have started my internship at Disney Research Imagineering, undersupervision of Naveen Kumar, working on Multimodal Interaction for agentic systems.

 * **[Nov 2024]:** I received my **MSc degree** in Computer Science
   Achieved my MSc degree as a significant milestone within my ongoing Ph.D. program at Northeastern University, reflecting progress in my academic and research journey.